DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_power_man.rst

 Overview
 --------

-The application demonstrates the use of the Power libraries in the Intel® DPDK to implement packet forwarding.
+The application demonstrates the use of the Power libraries in the DPDK to implement packet forwarding.
 The initialization and run-time paths are very similar to those of the L3 forwarding sample application (see Chapter 10 "L3 Forwarding Sample Application" for more information).
 The main difference from the L3 Forwarding sample application is that this application introduces power-aware optimization algorithms by leveraging the Power library to control P-state and C-state of processor based on packet load.

-The Intel® DPDK includes poll-mode drivers to configure Intel NIC devices and their receive (Rx) and transmit (Tx) queues.
+The DPDK includes poll-mode drivers to configure Intel NIC devices and their receive (Rx) and transmit (Tx) queues.
 The design principle of this PMD is to access the Rx and Tx descriptors directly without any interrupts to quickly receive, process and deliver packets in the user space.

-In general, the Intel® DPDK executes an endless packet processing loop on dedicated IA cores that include the following steps:
+In general, the DPDK executes an endless packet processing loop on dedicated IA cores that include the following steps:

 *   Retrieve input packets through the PMD to poll Rx queue